 When I discovered that simply using powdered sugar instead of granulated sugar for sweetness in my cut-out sugar cookies meant I cut out about 2 hours of prep time?
 Psh.
 Game over.
 Done.
 No more recipe tests needed.

 All that said, in order to keep my chocolate roll out cookie recipe out of the fridge for chill time, I decreased the amount of powdered sugar and replaced it completely with cocoa powder.

 I was fully prepared to test them again and add in more sweetness in case they came out too bitter or add in more cocoa powder if the chocolate flavor wasn’t there, but I am happy to report this recipe testing took one glorious attempt.
-I decided to keep the new recipe for chocolate sugar cookies at that and not mess with a good thing.
+I decided to keep the new recipe for chocolate sugar cookies (no chill) at that and not mess with a good thing.